Skip to content

 PROLOGUE

-Let me show you a personal framed poster situated in my room labelled Frank Lloyd Wright – preserving an architectural heritage.
+Let me show you a personal framed poster situated in my room labelled Frank Lloyd Wright – preserving architectural heritage.
 This inspired the entire project.

 This poster was in fact in cooperation with the Domino’s Centre for Architecture and Design.